MicrosoftDocs/SupportArticles-docs/support/system-center/scom/discovery-wizard-stop-responding.md

    Check for successful completion of the TSQL command.
 SQL Server Service Broker is now enabled.

-8. On the management server(s) in your Management Group, start the following services:
+8. On the management server(s) in your management group, start the following services:

    - **System Center Data Access Service (OMSDK)**
    - **Microsoft Monitoring Agent (HealthService)**